honetools/formats/Document.md

-# Sway document format
+# Hone document format

-The Sway document is a collection of values and resources relating to one project whose values are managed with Sway.
+The Hone document is a collection of values and resources relating to one project whose values are managed with Hone.

 On the editing side, the tool edits the values in this document.

 On the device side, the document is typically bundled in the app, and the library loads values from this bundled document.

-The job of Sway cloud service is, among other things, to efficiently get the document from the tool to devices.
+The job of Hone cloud service is, among other things, to efficiently get the document from the tool to devices.